Code-Institute-Submissions/Paul-Glanville-milestone3_NovResub/README.md

 ## User Stories

-As a user I can add a review of a book that i have read for others to read and possibly purchase.
+As a user I want to add a review of a book that I have read for others to read and possibly purchase.<br>
-As a user I can create a profile by registering or I can log in to account after registering.
+As a user I want to create a profile by registering or I can log in to account after registering.<br>
-As a user once logged in or registered I can add, edit and delete any details of a book review created by the the account holder that is logged in.
+As a user once logged in or registered I want to be able to add, edit and delete any details of a book review created by the the account holder that is logged in.<br>
-As a user I can easily navigate the page to, log in/Register, add, remove and update review content.
+As a user I want to be able to easily navigate the page to, log in/Register, add, remove and update review content.<br>
-As a user i feel the main page is simplified and minimalist and easy to navigate.
+As a user I feel the main page is simplified and minimalist and easy to navigate.<br>

 ---

 ### Functions

-Log in - once clicked will take to another page or popup on the page to allow an existing user to log into their profile.
+Log in - once clicked will take to another page or popup on the page to allow an existing user to log into their profile.<br>
-Register - once this button has been clicked the user will then be taken to another page/ or a popup and be able to create a new profile.
+Register - once this button has been clicked the user will then be taken to another page/ or a popup and be able to create a new profile.<br>
-Home - Takes the user back to the main page of the site.
+Home - Takes the user back to the main page of the site.<br>
-Search - allows the user to search for a specific review by book title or by author.
+Search - allows the user to search for a specific review by book title or by author.<br>

 ---